 Sunny exposures, tall ceilings, appliances (they can give off heat), people (500 BTU per person), 3rd floor (heat rises), windows...all these factors should increase the size of your air conditioner.

 You also have to remember to NOT overcool your space.
-Throwing in a 10,000 BTU in a tiny room will actually freeze the unit as well as not allowing the AC to dehumidify.
+Throwing in a 10,000 BTU in a tiny room will actually freeze the unit, not allowing the AC to dehumidify.

 That being said, your bedroom is typically the coolest room, because you are there at night, the coolest time of day.
 The majority of the air conditioners are sold at 5,000-6,000 BTU.